ValdiviaDev/CarEleven/README.md

 Thank you for downloading!

-This is a sumo car game, the goal is to take the other car off the arena.
+CarEleven is a sumo car game, the goal is to take the other car off the arena.
 Only one can win!

 ## Gameplay